AdityaSavara/MSRESOLVE_Workshop/README.txt

     ScaledConcentrations.tsv  and the graphs directory are the main outputs.
 Section 2.3 of the Quickstart explains what the various files are.
     Right click on ScaledConcentrations.tsv, click on properties, and click "change" to change the default program for opening the tsv to be excel.
 Note: you may need to find out where excel is on your computer.
     TSV files can also be dragged into excel when excel is already open.
-    As noted in Section 3.1 of the Quickstart document, for this analysis there is no 'detectable' Ethene or Ethyne (those are 'within error').
+    As noted in Section 3.1 of the Quickstart document, for this analysis if we look at the error bars ('uncertainties') there is no 'detectable' Ethene or Ethyne (those are 'within error').
 There is only Ethane.
 The abilty to have error bars are an important feature of MSRESOLVE

 02 Creating a reference pattern file.
    This section is OPTIONAL for MSRESOLVE, but is useful, as it describes how to retrieve reference patterns from online by use of JDXConverter (another program).